 They might want to get away from what’s happening and go do something else more exciting.
 This could be anything from going outside for a walk or playing fetch with a ball.

 Yawning is a way of communicating.
 It’s a sign that your husky is trying to tell you something.

 Yawning often means that your dog is bored and needs some exercise or mental stimulation.

 When you’re with other people, and you’re bored, you will also yawn because it’s a way of telling others that you need to be entertained or have something interesting to do.

 Huskies get bored just like humans do – especially when there isn’t much going on around them that excites them!
 If your husky has nothing else to do but sit around all day and play with their toys, then they will probably become bored quite quickly!

 Huskies do not have the ability to focus on one thing for too long without getting distracted by something else in their environment, which can lead to trouble or tantrums.

-What’s more, when a dog is stressed out, the sympathetic nervous system sends a signal to his brain to release adrenaline into his bloodstream, which increases his heart rate and makes him feel energized and alert.
+What’s more, when a husky is stressed out, the sympathetic nervous system sends a signal to its brain to release adrenaline into its bloodstream, which increases the heart rate and makes him feel energized and alert.
 Caffeine, the active ingredient in coffee, induces similar feelings in humans.